Partner Programs

 JH Children's Museum Astoria Playground Program

-The Jackson Hole Children’s Museum will center their Workshop Camp around designing their ideal Nature Playground as Astoria.
+The Jackson Hole Children’s Museum centered their Workshop Camp around designing their ideal Nature Playground as Astoria.
 Playground ideas will be presented to Astoria and discussed as a group with the children.
-The groups will forage for their own natural materials to build replicas of their ideal Nature Playground, including one life-size dream element of the playground.
+The groups foraged for their own natural materials to build replicas of their ideal Nature Playground, including one life-size dream element of the playground.

 APC will gift passes to campers and their families as part of our Access Fund, engaging our target community of youth and families.